PyConLimerick/Limerick2020/03_Tentative_Speaker_List.md

 ### Allyn Hunt
 * Title: Adding data visualization to your Flask app with React Victory Charts
+* 45 Minutes

 ### Iain Keaney (Skellig.ai)
 * Title: High-Level APIs for Machine Learning
+* 30 Minutes

+### Olga Lyashevska
+* Title: Class imbalance in gradient boosting classification algorithms: application to experimental stroke data

 ### Daniel McInerney (OSGeo Ireland)
 * Title: Python for Earth Observation Science
+* (Check if this is a workshop)

 ### James Nagle (Kerry Data Science)
 * Title: A Social Network of the 1916 Rising